yellow-lamp/har.py/README.md

 # har.py
-Cover your eyes and close your computers.
-This is where the fun begins.
+Shut your eyes, cover your ears and close your computers. *This is where the fun begins.*